 The US Department of Health and Human Services through its Hospital Compare website releases publicly available information on readmission rates.
 These rates often reveal the lack of:

-- steps taken by the facility to prevent complications,
+- steps that were taken by the facility to prevent complications,

 - education provided to patients during their discharge from the facility, and